bschwyn/droptoken/README.md

 Tests:

 I would have liked to get a module working that mocked out database functions.
+This would have allowed me to run the same functions on simple data sets that were hand-verifiable.
 Many of the tests that I did while creating the queries were 'order of magnitude / ballpark' tests.
 I would have liked to write these up.

+Automation:

+There may be some errors here, or lack of flexibility if something failes.
+I also expect that there  are better ways of doing this, such as dedicated config files.